jayaapp/JayaAppServer/README.md

 JayaApp Server (Fastify)
 =========================

-This folder contains a Fastify-based backend for JayaApp, replicating the Python server's functionality (OAuth, donations, Ollama keys) in Node.js.
+This folder contains a Fastify-based backend for JayaApp, providing OAuth authentication and Ollama API key management in Node.js.

 ## Quick Start (Development)